kirillkuzin/George/README.md

 ## Getting Started

-George is trying to test your programs as Moulinette.\n You can help George get wiser by sending him tests for future tasks (https://github.com/kirillkuzin/42_Subjects).
+George is trying to test your programs as Moulinette.
+You can help George get wiser by sending him tests for future tasks (https://github.com/kirillkuzin/42_Subjects).